So you are casually overriding get_queryset() in a, say, ListView, like this:

 return entries

-Because you need to sort the Entry
+Because you need to sort the Entry table by a reverse M2M relation publications and then BAM!:

 Attribute error 'list' object has no attribute 'filter'